-ST. PETER SCHOOL FI ELD TRIP PERMISSION FORM

-Date

-Dear Parents,

-A group field trip has been scheduled l as follows:

-Grade: Teacher(s): Date:

-Destinatior 1:

-Address:

-We will lea ve school ata.m. /p.m. and will return ata.m./p.m.

-Transporta tion by:School B usCar (we will need drivers)

-The cost pe Your child er student isfor needs to bring

-- ur child to go on the trip, y you must complete the permission slip below and

-Thank you for ye our cooperation.
-Sincerely,

-ow my child,, to on

-No, may not participate.

-nformation and release St. I waive any claims against tl Peter School and any and all of its employees from any hem.

-Parent's Signature: Date:

-information.
-You w volunteer driver p ill be contacted.
-Drivers as arents must have attended volunteer, please check below and fill out the needed sume accident liability.
-Please note: To be a d " Protecting God's Children ", be 25 years or older ) and provide a copy of paid auto insurance.
+ST. PETER SCHOOL FIELD TRIP PER MISSION FORM Deer Derente Date Dear Parents, A group field trip has been scheduled as follows: Grade:Teacher(s): Date: Destination: Address: We will leave school ata.m./p.m. and will retur m ata.m./p.m.
+Transportation by:School BusCar (we e will need drivers) The cost per student isfor Your child needs to bring In order for your child to go on the trip, you must complete return to school by the permission slip below and Thank you for your cooperation.
+Sincerely, Yes, I request that the school allow my child, go on the field trip too No,may not pa rticipate.
+I have read the information and release St. Peter School and any and all liability and waive any claims against them. v and all of its employees from any Parent's Signature: Date: If drivers are needed and you would like to volunteer, please ch information.
+You will be contacted.
+Drivers assume accident liabili volunteer driver parents must have attended "Protecting God's (with the exception of the parent or teacher) and provide a cop ity.
+Please note: To be a s Children", be 25 years or older I will be able to drive and can transportpassengers w vith seat belts.